HOW WE WORK

 Water-Reinos-de-Taifas

-At Reinos de Taifas, we have both irrigation and dry crops.
-When possible, we provide our trees with the necessary water and nutrients for the year using wells, water pumps, and trickle irrigation.
+At Reinos de Taifas, we grow both irrigated and dry-farmed olives.
+Whenever possible, we use wells, water pumps, and drip irrigation to provide our trees with the water and nutrients they need.

-As the olive trees have a slight dependence on the weather, there are no two olive oil batches the same.
-Therefore, all extra virgin olive oil of Reinos de Taifas is unique.
+Since olive trees are closely tied to the weather, no two batches of olive oil are identical.
+That’s why each extra virgin olive oil bottle from Reinos de Taifas is unique.

 Back to top